RUCDM/KB4Rec/Linkage/README.md

 ## Description
-We have three separate files for the three different domains.
-The three files are:
+We have six separate files for the three different domains.
+The six files are:

 * ml2fb.txt: MovieLens 20M to Freebase;

 * lfb2fb.txt:  LFM-1b to Freebase;

 * ab2fb.txt:  Amazon book to Freebase;

+* ml2yago.txt: MovieLens 20M to YAGO;

+* lfb2yago.txt:  LFM-1b to YAGO;

+* ab2yago.txt:  Amazon book to YAGO;

 In our KB4Rec v1.0 dataset, we organized the linkage results by linked ID pairs, which consists of a RS item ID and a KB entity ID.
 All the IDs are inner values from the original datasets.
 Here, we present a sample snippet of our linkage results for MovieLens 20M, in which we pair a MovieLens item ID with a Freebase entity ID.